 Prompt template:

-{prefix_content}with prefix information (function name, input parameters, usage instructions).
+{prefix_content}with your prefix information, such as the function name, input parameters, and usage instructions.

 import os